SvenTung/Book-Shop/README.md

-# Book-shop
+# Book-Shop
-How To Run Book-shop In Terminal cd Book-shop-master - this will enter the root folder of the project cd db - this will enter into the db folder createdb shop - this creates an SQL database
+How To Run Book-Shop In Terminal cd Book-shop-master - this will enter the root folder of the project cd db - this will enter into the db folder createdb shop - this creates an SQL database